Road Hazard Insurance for Truckers: What's Covered?

 Cost-Benefit Analysis

 Whether road hazard protection makes financial sense depends on your risk profile.
-Consider these factors:
+Here is how the trade-off shakes out for a tire road hazard warranty:

 Route type — Drivers running I-10, I-20, and southern corridors in summer encounter significantly more tire debris than those on northern routes.
 Construction zones are also high-risk.
 If your routes have above-average debris, the warranty math favors coverage.